fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 ## Install FusionCharts via npm

-Before installing and starting to work with **angular-fusionCharts** wrapper, let's get familiar with the list of JavaScript files present folder:
+Before installing and starting to work with **angular-fusionCharts** wrapper, let's get familiar with the list of JavaScript files present in the **angular-fuioncharts** package:

 File Name|Description|
 -|-